-The reality is exposure to risk exposure should that third-party service becomes compromised.
-Despite all the strong governance policies or technological security measures a firm can have in place, it can still remain vulnerable to business disruption or malicious hacking through no fault of its own.
-A firm’s security and compliance are only as strong as its weakest link, and a third-party vendor is that link.
+The reality is exposure to risk exposure should that third-party service become compromised.
+A firm may have strong governance policies or technological security measures in place.
+Still, it can remain vulnerable to business disruption or malicious hacking through no fault of its own.
+An organization’s security and compliance are only as strong as its weakest link, and a third-party vendor is that link.

 Prioritize due diligence obligations and requirements

 Financial management is now a 24/7 industry and even a short business disruption can have severe ramifications.
-Large third-party entities that provide global services have more business continuity reassurances than smaller firms.
-In a disruption event, a large firm can, or at least should, be able to shift operations to another location with ease.
+Large third-party entities that provide global services have more business continuity assurances than smaller firms.
+In the event of disruption, a large firm could – or should – be able to shift operations to another location with ease.

 Smaller vendors that produce crucial data management tools can be constrained by geography and their own internal systems.
 For these vendors, a comprehensive business continuity process must be in place, as secure as the initial operations, and transparent to the firms using them.
-Asset management firms need to know these plans and whether they rise to or even exceed their internal standards.
+Asset management firms need to know these plans and whether they rise to their internal standards.

-Virtually every aspect of firm management has the opportunity for the use of third-party services and all should be subject to the same review process.
+Virtually every aspect of an organization’s management has the opportunity for the use of third-party services and all should be subject to the same review process.
 To develop a solid understanding of the use of these services, all services should be known and grouped into a comprehensive single source of information.

-- Develop a complete list of all third-party vendors;
+- Develop a complete list of all third-party vendors

-- Categorize by business unit and the level of risk for each service;
+- Categorize by business unit and the level of risk for each service

-- Assign a regular due diligence review process appropriate to the service;
+- Assign a regular due diligence review process appropriate to the service

 - Review costs and flexibility for the service on a regular basis.